daattali/beautiful-jekyll/registration.md

 </tr>
 </table>

+**Template image and initial vector field estimation**

-Template images estimation + initial vector field to wrap the template image to the first subject (the magnitude of the momentum vectors was multiplied by 2 for visualization purposes).
+Below is displayed the estimation of the initial momenta that wrap the template image to the image of the first subject.
+The magnitude of the vectors was multiplied by 2 for visualization purposes.

 <table>
 <tr>